 Primary Indicators that an amendment does not discourage urban sprawl Staff Assessment Sprawl Indicated?
-Fails adequately to protect adjacent agricultural areas and activities, including silviculture, and including active agricultural and silvicultural activities as well as passive agricultural activities and dormant, unique and prime farmlands and soils. zoning process for adjacent property to north that is currently in Agriculture and this amendment No Fails to provide a clear separation between rural and urban uses.
+Fails adequately to protect adjacent agricultural areas and activities, including silviculture, and including active agricultural and silvicultural activities as well as passive agricultural activities and dormant, unique and prime farmlands and soils.
+Appropriate buffering will be required through the zoning process for adjacent property to north that is currently in Agriculture and this amendment will not impact adjacent agricultural nursery areas.
+No Fails to provide a clear separation between rural and urban uses.
 The AGR Tier is intended to support and preserve agricultural while allowing low density development and limited commercial development.
 Institutional uses are restricted from locating west of State Road 7.
 The Agricultural Preserve provisions therefore allow for a mix of uses to support the allowed residential, commercial, and other non-residential development while protecting and preserving other areas within the Tier and west of State Road 7.
 The ULDC provides for regulations that are intended to allow for continuation of agriculture and implement the provisions in the Plan for the Tier.
 No Criteria Related to Public Facilities Fails to maximize use of existing public facilities and services.
 Public facilities and services will be provided and water and wastewater will be available.
 No Fails to maximize use of future public facilities and services.
 The AGR LUSA allows for a mix of urban and rural levels of service.
 Development would be expected to utilize existing public facilities and services.
 The subject site would maximize the use of future public facilities available in the area.
 No Allows for land use patterns or timing which disproportionately increase the cost in time, money and energy, of providing and maintaining facilities and services, including roads, potable water, sanitary sewer, stormwater management, law enforcement, education, health care, fire and emergency response, and general government.
-Overall Assessment: As demonstrated above, the that urban levels of service serve development.
+The site is within the AGR LUSA, which intends that urban levels of service serve development.
 There are no adverse impacts to public facilities and services as indicated by service providers through department review.
-No
+No Overall Assessment: As demonstrated above, th urban sprawl, and would not contribute to urban sp indicators of